fruch/micropython-buzzer/README.md

 # micropython-buzzer
-A buzzer implmention for micropython that can play nokia compose and mid files
+A buzzer implementation for micropython that can play nokia compose and mid files